adkelley/javascript-to-purescript/tut13/README.md

 I've also rewritten "launchMissles" and "rejectMissles" from the Tutorial12 repository to use async computation, so check out [Tut12Aff](https://github.com/adkelley/javascript-to-purescript/blob/master/tut13/src/Tut12Aff.purs  to see those examples.
 Note, they're using the concepts that are covered in the Tutorial13 example below, so let's move on and explore a couple of new type signatures.

 ##  Task API - Second glance.
-Next, let’s look at the signature of `TaskE` which we use whenever we create a `newTask`.
+Next, let’s look at the type signature of `TaskE`.
+We'll use it whenever we create a `newTask`.

 ```haskell
 type TaskE x e a = ExceptT x (Aff e) a